droneshire/camarogeneration/README.md

 5) The correct images will be copied into the C:\Users\Erika\Dropbox\camarogeneration\parsed_images folder.
 All images will be erased from the C:\Users\Erika\Dropbox\camarogeneration\images folder once the correct ones have been copied.

-To erase images after they are copied using scrape_images.py:
+## To erase images after they are copied using scrape_images.py:
 1) Run the following in the command line: cd C:\Users\Erika\Dropbox\camarogeneration\python python erase_images.py
 	WARNING: Make sure you use this erase script only AFTER you have copied over all files!
+OR
+2) Run scrape_images.py with the erase flag '-e' i.e. python scrape_images.py -f name_of_image_list_file.csv -e